erikglee/OSPREY_BIDS/docs/source/installation.rst

 Where "singularity run" is followed by specific commands for singularity.
-In this case it is a series of "bind" commands that will give singularity access to the necessary directories.
-This is followed by the path to the container and then the arguments for the primary script to be ran by the container.
+In this case it is a series of "bind" commands that will give singularity access to the necessary directories for processing.
+This is followed by the path to the container.
+Last, the user specifies the arguments that are unique to the current application, such as input and output files, configuration files, and other processing settings.

-Note: If you are not interested in interacting with this particular interface to OSPREY, which includes BIDS and containerized functionality, consider using OSPREY directly in Matlab following the instructions found `on the OSPREY github <https://github.com/schorschinho/osprey>`_.
+Note: If you are not interested in interacting with this particular interface of OSPREY, which includes BIDS and containerized functionality, consider using OSPREY directly in Matlab following the instructions found `on the OSPREY github <https://github.com/schorschinho/osprey>`_.